An agent writes most of my frontend code now. I review what it produces and tighten the architecture where it overreaches.

 pnpm 11 makes one day the default.
 Use minimumReleaseAgeExclude for

-the few internal or first-party packages you genuinely need to install
+the few internal or first-party packages you need to install the moment

 3. blockExoticSubdeps.
 Refuses transitive dependencies pinned to